serhat-akbas/dev-env-setup/README.md

 ## Install Visual Studio Code and Visual Studio Community Edition
 - VSCode -> [Download the setup file from official page.](https://code.visualstudio.com/) After VSCode installation, add Python extension from marketplace.
 - Install Visual Studio Community edition.
 This one is needed for C/C++ libraries required by FMU simulations. -> [Download](https://visualstudio.microsoft.com/vs/community/)
+- From the Visual Studio Installer, select ***Desktop development with C++*** in the Workloads tab and make sure the following options are also selected:
+  - MSVC v143
+  - Windows 10 SDK (latest)
+  - C++ profiling tools
+  - C++ CMake tools for Windows

 ## Git and GitHub
 Install Git for Windows.
 After installation, there are some steps to go through in order to complete the setup.